yaogara/yaogara-ark/content/plants/nicotiana-rustica.md

 - Brews and infusions: Leaves soaked in water yield a strong liquid medicine administered orally or via nasal insufflation (singado).
 Orally, the brew is emetic at modest doses; purging is framed as an intentional cleansing of bodily and spiritual impurities.
 Nasal administration can be sharply stimulating, clearing sinuses, provoking lacrimation, and inducing transient disequilibrium—effects assessed by healers for diagnostic and protective purposes [4–6].
 - Smoke applications:
   - Cleansing and protection: Practitioners exhale smoke over the crown, chest, and hands; around altars, instruments, and entrances; and across vessels containing other plant preparations.
 This practice, widely interpreted as imparting protection and order, often accompanies the singing of icaros and the recitation of prayers [1–3].
-  - Modulation of other plants: In ceremonies with [[Banisteriopsis caapi]] and, in some traditions, [[Psychotria viridis]], controlled Mapacho smoke is used to fortify concentration, steady affect, and “seal” intentions or visions.
+  - Modulation of other plants: In ceremonies with [[plants/banisteriopsis-caapi]] and, in some traditions, [[plants/psychotria-viridis]], controlled Mapacho smoke is used to fortify concentration, steady affect, and “seal” intentions or visions.
 Some lineages abstain from or strictly ration smoke to avoid overstimulation; protocols are lineage-specific [2,3].
 - Dietas and apprenticeships: Within training regimens, Mapacho may be ingested or applied topically in carefully calibrated quantities, alongside dietary restrictions and solitude.
 Such dietas are described as cultivating fortitude, discernment, and protection, and their protocols are guarded by teachers who assess readiness and response over time [2,3,5].

 Across these modalities, dosage is individualized, and adverse effects prompt rapid adjustment or cessation.
 Traditional safety hinges on the practitioner’s skill in reading physiological and energetic signs, a capacity developed through long mentorship and observation [3,6].